netlify/markdown-to-sanity/bin/blogs/2020-07-06-create-a-fully-fledged-jamstack-commerce-store-with-commerce-js-and-netlify.md

 topics:
   - tutorials
 tags:
-  - ecommerce
+  - E-commerce
-  - jamstack
+  - Jamstack
-  - nextjs
+  - Next.js
 tweet: Learn how to use Commerce.js to create your own Jamstack eCommerce sites in this detailed tutorial with demonstrations and code samples.
 format: blog